If you're wondering where to eat in Lisbon, this post is for you 🙂

 Rua do Loreto, 2

-Lisbon's Mercado da Ribeira has been the city's main market since 1892.
-Recently renovated, a large part of the market is now a food court hosted by Time Out Magazine.
-This is a great place to taste a variety of food's from Lisbon's best restaurants, and also a great place to see the local foods on offer.
+Mercado da Ribeira has been Lisbon's main market since 1892.
+Recently renovated, a large part of the market is now a food hall hosted by Time Out Magazine.
+This is a great place to taste a variety of dishes from Lisbon's best chefs and restaurants.
+Head next door to the old part of the market to buy ingredients from local vendors!

 Avenida 24 de Julho, 49

-Located in the trendy Chiado neighborhood, we stumbled upon By the Wine by chance, but soon realized it is one of the city's top wine bars.
+We stumbled upon By the Wine by chance, but soon realized it's one of the city's top wine bars.
 We only stopped in for a drink, and were wowed by the sleek design and friendly service.
-It's definitely on the list to revisit next time.
+Located in the trendy Chiado neighborhood, this place is definitely on the list to revisit next time.

 Rua das Flores, 41-43